 Dictionary.com defines historical method as “the process of establishing general facts and principles through attention to chronology and to the evolution or historical course of what is being studied”.

 I define historical method as “the culmination of rules and techniques used while conducting historical research”.
 People who investigate history rely on oral sources, textual sources, and relics.
 Oral sources are those spoken sources which have yet to be written.
 Textual sources can be anything written, such as books, manuscripts, and newspapers.
 Relics are those artifacts which lack an inherent narrative, such as human remains or human tools.
-The study of historical method is known as historiography.

 “Vitally important to the development of any research project, methods are the means by which we conduct our research, how we locate and use primary materials, and for historians, how we recover materials for our histories.”